sel8888/harmonic-shape-transform-2026-koncept/README.md

 ### A New Concept for Shape Transformation Using Harmonic Notes

+Melzi et al.~\cite{melzi2019} note that ZoomOut
+``can be used in conjunction with existing initialization techniques'' but do not specify a principled choice.
+HST provides the first such technique with measured improvement of $42.3\%$ over random initialization across 99 FAUST pairs.

 In Kabbalah, creation is perceived as a symphony of harmonic notes that shape reality.
 My HST algorithm does exactly that within the digital realm: it identifies these fundamental 'harmonic notes' (eigenfunctions) of 3D objects.
 This allows it to recognize a shape's identity regardless of its deformation—it listens to its inner music, rather than its outer shell."

 "Every shape and every physical system possesses its own harmonic note — the smoothest intrinsic scalar field that expresses its internal organization.
 HST extracts this note, normalizes it, and uses it as a universal intermediate state for mapping between shapes of arbitrary topology